Save as PDF Button for Your Website

 Quick Start

-Choosing Between URL and Content Mode
+Choose URL or Content Mode

 | Scenario | URL Mode Default | Content Mode |